nakajima/atom-branch-status/README.md

 # atom-branch-status package

 Show the current status of your branch using the GitHub status API.
+It also inserts a link to the branch's pull request if there is one.

 ## Usage